aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-document/_index.md

 type: docs
 weight: 20
 url: /net/ps/working-with-document/
 description: How to add pages to an PS file is a question answered by Aspose.Page API solution.
-See how to use the functionality in .NET
+See how to use the functionality in .NET.
+keywords: working with document in PS .NET, working with document in PostScript .NET, working with document in EPS .NET
 aliases: /net/ps/create-ps-document/
 ---